zhelenskiy/DependentComputations/Readme.md

 ### `ComputationContext`

 Its simplified signature is
-`class ComputationContext(val computeEagerly: Boolean)`.
+`class ComputationContext(val computeEagerlyByDefault: Boolean)`.

 Computing result and recomputing it when `refresh` is called or dependencies changed may be either eager or lazy.
-So, `computeEagerly` specifies the behaviour.
+So, `computeEagerlyByDefault` specifies the default behaviour. `Computation`s can change it.
 Advantages of the lazy computing are elimination of useless computations and workaround of the delegate/object initialization order issue.
 Advantage of the eager computing is cutting off recursive computations when they are only caused.

 When recursive computation is found, a `RecursiveComputationException` is thrown.
 Depending on actual implementation of the recursion, another exception may occur, e.g. when you try to access not yet initialized property.